Secreto31126/whatsapp-api-js/BREAKING.md

 - `interactive.ts`
   - `ActionCatalog` -> `ActionProduct`: `ActionCatalog` is now used for the Catalog messages.
 The original class was renamed as `ActionProduct`.
-  - `Section`, `Product` and `ProductSection`: These classes were moved from the file `messages/interactive.ts` to `messages/globals.ts`, as they are also used in templates now. `Product` and `ProductSection` are still exposed, but `Section` was marked as internal (it's still exported, but the fact you can access it doesn't mean you should do it.
-The lack of package-private is quite annoying to deal with :)
+  - `Product` and `ProductSection`: These classes were moved from the file `messages/interactive.ts` to `messages/globals.ts`, as they are now also used in templates.
+  - `Section`: The class was moved from the file `messages/interactive.ts` to `types.ts`.

 - `template.ts`
   - `ButtonComponent` -> `URLComponent`, `PayloadComponent`, `CatalogComponent`,
-    `MPMComponent`, `CopyComponent`: As the API now supports mixing button types, the `ButtonComponent` was split into different classes, each one representing a button types.
+    `MPMComponent`, `CopyComponent`, `SkipButtonComponent`: As the API now supports mixing button types, the `ButtonComponent` was splitted into different classes, each one representing a button types.
 For example, an URL component was updated from `new ButtonComponent("url", "example")` to `new URLComponent("example")`.
   - `Template`: The constructor now receives multiple button components instead of a single one.
-  - `ButtonComponent`: The class was replaced with an abstract class and marked as internal (still exported).
+  - `ButtonComponent`: The class was replaced with an abstract class.
-  - `ButtonParameter`: The class was replaced with a type and marked as internal (still exported).
+  - `ButtonParameter`: The class was replaced with a type.

 ### Node min version bumped